-Powered for Patients is proud to have the support of Paul N. Stockton, Ph.D., National Advisor for Cybersecurity and Infrastructure Resilience.
-He is a highly respected former senior federal official with tremendous experience in preparing for and responding to major natural disasters.
+Powered for Patients is proud to have the support of Paul N. Stockton, Ph.D., National Advisor for Cybersecurity and Infrastructure Resilience, and Pete Navesky as National Advisor for Temporary Emergency Power Planning.
+Both are highly respected former senior federal officials with tremendous experience in preparing for and responding to major natural disasters.

-As Powered for Patients’ National Advisor for Cybersecurity and Infrastructure Resilience, Dr. Paul Stockton will help lead Powered for Patients activities in the area of infrastructure vulnerability assessment and development of action plans to strengthen critical infrastructure.
-Dr. Stockton will also support Powered for Patients as the organization expands its focus to address vulnerabilities in critical infrastructure sectors upon which healthcare facilities are heavily dependent.
+As Powered for Patients’ National Advisor for Cybersecurity and Infrastructure Resilience, Dr. Paul Stockton supports Powered for Patients activities in the area of infrastructure vulnerability assessment and development of action plans to strengthen critical infrastructure.
+Dr. Stockton also supports Powered for Patients as the organization expands its focus to address vulnerabilities in critical infrastructure sectors upon which healthcare facilities are heavily dependent.
 While safeguarding backup power and expediting power restoration for critical healthcare facilities is the core focus for Powered for Patients, the initiative also intends to address backup power reliability and prioritized restoration for water systems and wastewater treatment plants.
-A hospital or other critical healthcare facility with a properly functioning backup power system could still be rendered inoperable if access to water and wastewater treatment is lost.
+After all, a hospital or other critical healthcare facility with a properly functioning backup power system could still be rendered inoperable if access to water and wastewater treatment is lost.

 Dr. Stockton was twice awarded the Department of Defense Medal for Distinguished Public Service, DOD’s highest civilian award.
 The Department of Homeland Security awarded Dr. Stockton its Distinguished Public Service Medal.
 Dr. Stockton holds a Ph.D. from Harvard University and a BA from Dartmouth College.